-Le Choix de Nadine is a gourmet food company that’s growing steadily.
-Currently consisting of three product lines, it sources and produces everything, but the locally with a true lifelong passion for eating-well and eating-healthy.
+Le Choix de Nadine is a food company that’s growing steadily.
+Currently consisting of three product lines, it sources and produces everything locally with a true lifelong passion for healthy food.
 Also, it has recently acquired solid support from international investors.
 So it may well be soon available outside of DR Congo, where it is available at select eateries, fine bakeries and upscale supermarkets.
 As I am writing this, local consumers want more and more local food brands and are willing to spend more on products that meet international quality standards.
 That’s precisely what Le Choix de Nadine has become.

 I randomly discovered Le Choix de Nadine at a supermarket in a middle-class neighbourhood in Kinshasa.
-I bought two jars of fruit jam, travelled with them to Europe, and delighted guests at tea time.
-They couldn’t believe it was coming from a country never associated with high quality food.
+I bought two jars of fruit jam, travelled with them to Europe, where I delighted guests at tea time.
+They couldn’t believe it was coming from a country never associated with high-quality, highly-finished food products.

 Kenya will have 72 malls and Morocco about 40 in just a few years!
 If there are just a handful of places on earth, where malls are set for growth, then Africa is among them.